 Your readers are able to see your URLs, so keep the UTMs simple and clean.
 Essentially, the information in parameters should read like a sentence; i.e. the readers should be able to look at your code and understand what it means.
 Don’t include any sensitive company information.
 A complex URL not only makes it a challenge to organize, but it also looks messy and spammy to the readers.

 UTM parameters are used to track incoming traffic from external sites.
 Google automatically shows you which one of your internal webpages bring in how much traffic to another page on your site.
 Also, when you append internal URL links with UTM codes, you lose valuable information showing where that traffic originally entered your site.

 4. Track UTMs in a spreadsheet

-Once you start customizing numerous URLs with UTMs parameters, the data can really go out of hand.
-To keep everything organized, create a spreadsheet that tracks your unique URLs.
+Once you start customising numerous URLs with UTMs parameters, the data can really go out of hand.
+To keep everything organised, create a spreadsheet that tracks your unique URLs.
 If you are working with a team, you can also include naming convention guidelines that everyone can use when tagging links.

 While UTM may sound complicated, it isn’t.
 These small tags can provide valuable insights about the origin of your traffic.
 You can use this information to learn who your audience is, how they interact with your site, and enhance the overall performance of your campaign content.